Lingayen: World War II (1941–1945)

 During World War II, Lingayen was invaded by the Japanese forces as one of the main targets due to being a gateway to the central plains of Central Luzon and eventually to the capital, Manila.
-During the occupation, Lingayen was a hotspot of US-sponsored guerrillas under Russell Volckmann.
+During the occupation, Lingayen was a hotspot of US-sponsored guerrillas under Russell Volckmann, coordinating with Allied forces and providing intelligence in preparation for the return of American troops.
 On November 22, 1942, the guerrillas burned the bridge at Baay, Lingayen when the Japanese forces started conducting their mopping operations the same day.